Reuel-T/HR-Admin-Project/README.md

 # HR Admin Project

+## **The Frontend Will not work properly**
+I started adding JWT Authentication to the API and forgot to make a new branch.

 This application consists of 3 parts, A SQL Server Database, a .NET 7 Web API and a React frontend using Vite

 ## Database